dodgymike/hackrf-wiki/Firmware-Development-Setup.md

 # Toolchain

 Install the GCC ARM toolchain from [https://launchpad.net/gcc-arm-embedded](https://launchpad.net/gcc-arm-embedded).
 (Other toolchains exist.
 YMMV).
 All you have to do is unpack the archive and add the bin directory to your PATH.
+The pre-compiled GCC ARM toolchain works with Ubuntu versions up to 10.x.

 # libopencm3